A 2009 Great Place in America, Franklin, Tennessee, invited a CPAT during the summer of 2013.

 May 8-9, 2013

 Franklin CPAT Team Leader, Rich Roths, AICP, and APA project manager, Thomas Bassett, conducted a preliminary visit to Tennessee.
-They toured the city and project site to get an on-the-ground look to decide what kind of expertise will be needed when the full team returns later this summer.
+They toured the city and project site to get an on-the-ground look to decide what kind of expertise will be needed when the full team returns.
 Along with City Planner of Franklin, Kelly Dannenfelser, the two met with multiple stakeholders from the public, private, and NGO worlds.
 They all had dinner with Franklin Mayor Ken Moore to discuss his vision for the city.
-Roths and Bassett have a big job ahead of them, while they select the team for the CPAT, which will try and balance development with safety concerns of flooding.
+The team will need to balance development with the safety concerns of flooding.

 |News Coverage of the Franklin, Tennessee Project|